ghi-electronics/Documentation/software/tinyclr/tutorials/usb-cdc-winusb.md

 # USB CDC & WinUSB
-This feature is for devices that needs to transfer data to a PC.
-Note that the debug interface need to be switched to serial to free up the USB Client port for this feature.
-This is accomplished though the MODE pin, details in the device's documentations.
+This feature is for devices that need to transfer data to a PC.
+Note that the debug interface needs to be switched to serial (UART) to free up the USB Client port for this feature.
+This is accomplished though the MOD pin, details in the device's documentations.

 > [!TIP]
 > Need Nugets: GHIElectronics.TinyCLR.Devices.UsbClient